Back to Blog

 Frequently Asked Questions

-Yes, statistically.
+Yes.
 CS students face more scrutiny because of STEM OPT, high salaries, and clear H-1B pathways.
-The key is demonstrating specific ties to India and a concrete plan that makes returning logical.
+The key: specific ties to India and a concrete return plan that makes going back logical, not emotional.

-Only if asked.
-Frame it as "practical training" — emphasizing the learning aspect, not the work authorization.
-Never bring up H-1B or immigration pathways.
+Only if asked directly.
+Frame it as "practical training" — emphasize the learning, not the work authorization.
+Never volunteer H-1B or immigration pathways.
+STEM OPT remains available in 2026, but USCIS has increased scrutiny on applications with vague job descriptions.

-Focus on the problem you solved, not the technology.
-Instead of "I built a CNN for image classification," say "I created a system that can identify defective products on a factory assembly line automatically."
-Practice explaining your work to non-technical friends.
+Focus on the problem, not the technology.
+Instead of "I built a CNN for image classification" — "I created a system that automatically spots defective products on a factory assembly line."
+Problem → solution → impact.
+Skip the acronyms.

-Standard documents plus: Resume highlighting projects, work experience letters if applicable, any certifications (AWS, etc.), and for sensitive fields — a brief description of your research's civilian applications.
-If you've corresponded with professors about research, bring those emails.
-For a complete document checklist and what to expect on interview day, see our interview day guide.
+Standard documents plus: resume highlighting projects, work experience letters, certifications (AWS, etc.), and for sensitive fields — a brief description of your research's civilian applications.
+Corresponded with professors about research?
+Bring those emails.
+Full checklist in our interview day guide.

 Ready to practice?

-Try a mock interview with AI that asks follow-up questions just like a real consular officer.
+Try a mock interview with AI that pushes back on weak answers — just like a real consular officer.
+Takes 5 minutes.

 Start Free Mock Interview